harveyThomas4692/llmlex/readme.md

 # Large Lange Models Learning Expressions (LLM-LEx)
-LLM=LEx is a Python library for symbolic regression using vision-capable Large Language Models.
+LLM-LEx is a Python library for symbolic regression using vision-capable Large Language Models.
 It finds mathematical formulae to fit your data by visualizing them as graphs and using LLMs to suggest equations.

 ![](logo.png)